Global Viewpoint

 From its unconventional façade to its exciting exhibitions, the Guggenheim Museum will give you plenty of fodder for that perfect Instagram post.

-Located in northwest Spain, the Santiago de Compostela Cathedral was built between the 11th and 13th centuries.
+Located in northwest Spain, the Santiago de Compostela Cathedral dates back to the 11th and 13th centuries.
 This Romanesque and Gothic cathedral lies in the heart of Santiago de Compostela’s Old Town, a UNESCO World Heritage Site.

 This cathedral is the final stop on the Christian pilgrimage known as the Way of St. James, or El Camino.
 It’s also the final sight on my list of the most Instagrammable places in Spain.